Range View Cabin: An Easy Hike to a Rustic Cabin at Shenandoah National Park

 A short walk from the cabin, you’ll find a spring and an outdoor privy.
 Inside the cabin, there are four double-deck bunk beds and a wood stove.

-The views from the cabin are okay, but are largely marred by electricity poles and power lines.
-As you prepare to walk back to the trailhead, there are two ways to go.
+The views from the cabin are okay.
+They are marred by electricity poles and power lines.
+As you prepare to walk back to the trailhead, there are two routes.